WylieYYYY/getinfo-csharp/README.md

 4. Execute `dotnet publish -c release -r [Platform RID] --self-contained` to compile ([RID catalog](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog), `--self-contained` is required for compiling tranferrable executable)
 5. When compilation is finished successfully, subdirectory `getinfo-csharp/bin/release/netcoreapp3.1` should exist.
 6. In `getinfo-csharp/bin/release/netcoreapp3.1/[Platform RID]`, move the directory `publish` to the root of `HK Service Map`
-7. And now, the directory `publish` can be renamed to something meaningful, and the whole of `HK Service Map` can be transferred to the target device for generation.
+7. The whole of `HK Service Map` can be transferred to the target device for generation.
 8. Continue to the `On the target device for generation` section.

 #### Alternatively, using pre-built binaries directly on the target device for generation:
-1. Download the zipped binaries from the [pipeline](https://gitlab.com/WylieYYYY/getinfo-csharp/-/jobs/artifacts/master/download?job=build-exe) when the pipeline status indicator above is green and show `passed`
-   - If it is `running`, wait for a few minute and check later.
-   - If it is `failed`, go to the [pipeline list](https://gitlab.com/WylieYYYY/getinfo-csharp/pipelines) and search the first ticked pipeline from the top, click the download button at right-hand side and select `Download build-exe artifacts` to download.
+1. Download the zipped binaries from the [pipeline](https://gitlab.com/WylieYYYY/getinfo-csharp/-/jobs/artifacts/master/download?job=build-exe) when the pipeline status indicator above is green and show `passed`.
+If it is `running` or `failed`, go to the [pipeline list](https://gitlab.com/WylieYYYY/getinfo-csharp/pipelines) and search the first ticked pipeline from the top, click the download button at right-hand side and select `Download build-exe artifacts` to download.
-2. Put the `publish` directory in `artifacts.zip` at the root of `HK Service Map`
+2. Put the extracted directory in `artifacts.zip` at the root of `HK Service Map`
 3. Continue to the `On the target device for generation` section.

 #### On the target device for generation:
-1. Check that no files in `publish` directory is at the root of `HK Service Map`
+1. Check that no files in this repository is at the root of `HK Service Map`
-2. In the directory originally named `publish`, locate an executable named `getinfo` (with `.exe` if in Microsoft Windows)
+2. In the directory originally named `publish`, locate an executable named `getinfo-csharp` (with `.exe` if in Microsoft Windows)
-3. Execute in terminal using `./getinfo` (`chmod +x` might be needed in Linux, double clicking the file also works in Microsoft Windows)
+3. Execute in terminal using `./getinfo-csharp` (`chmod +x` might be needed in Linux, double clicking the file also works in Microsoft Windows)
 4. The same interface as `getinfo.py` will appear and is used the same way.

 > Remove `publish` directory before starting a public server